dmgt/TIL/howto_set_up_multiple_users_on_Rstudio_on_Docker.md

   - [Jetstream](https://jetstream-cloud.org/) is an National Science
     Foundation supported cloud compute resource that runs on the open-source software Atmosphere and OpenStack.
-Compute credit allocations are avalible by applying through XCSEDE.
+Compute credit allocations are available by applying through XCSEDE.
 If you can contact campus research computing staff, they may be able to provide advice and example applications (eg at UC Berkeley this is the [Research